IncDocAdmin/docs/docs/eva/custom-agents/rag-agent.md

 outline the specific use cases for which the agent is designed.
 This ensures that it is used to generate responses to the intended queries.

-For instance, if an agent is designed to answer all the user queries related to Kore Products, specifying it as the purpose helps the system use this agent whenever a user sends a query related to any Kore products.
+For instance, if an agent is designed to answer all the user queries related to products, specifying it as the purpose helps the system use this agent whenever a user sends a query related to any products.

 ![](images/detailandpurpose.png)